UTK7994/learning-notes/books/designing-data-intensive-applications.md

 utkarsh https://www.youtube.com/watch?v=P5Ynn8stfnc

-`Protocol Buffers` are very similar to Thrift's CompactProtocol, bit packing is a bit different and that might allow smaller compression.
+`Protocol Buffers` are very similar to Thrift's CompactProtocol, but packing is a bit different and that might allow smaller compression.

 Schemas inevitable need to change over time (_schema evolution_), how do Thrift and Protocol Buffers handle schema changes while keeping backward and forward compatibility changes?